nilson-aguiar/nilson-aguiar/README.md

 ### Hi there 👋

+I'm a software engineer with 10+ years of experience, mainly with Java+Spring!

+Please check my linkedin page for more details: https://www.linkedin.com/in/nilagu/

 <!--
 **nilson-aguiar/nilson-aguiar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.